 A free school holiday film program for LGBTQIA+ Youth aged 12-17 years

-We are currently fundraising to run the next program in 2023 – Donate here
+We are currently fundraising to run future programs – Donate here

 Acting Out – On Screen is a 4-day intensive school holiday film program providing social connection and creative expression opportunities to LGBTQIA+ youth aged 12-17 years.
-The program is led by film/theatre tutors and trained counsellors, some of whom identify as LGBTQIA+ who will guide the participants in writing, directing, shooting and editing their own original short film.
+The program is led by professional film/theatre tutors and trained support workers who identify as LGBTQIA+ who will guide the participants in writing, directing, shooting and editing their own original short film.

 In this program participants:

 - Take part in team building games and exercises

 - Learn acting, film and screen techniques in an inclusive and supportive environment

 - Write, shoot, and edit a number of new works about themes that are important to them